reviewboard/reviewboard/docs/manual/users/dashboard/index.rst

 Select Rows
 -----------

-Shows a check-box that allows you to select the row.
+Shows a checkbox that allows you to select the row.
 When one or more review requests are selected, the sidebar will contain commands to close the selected review requests.